klapptnot/gall/README.md

 # Gall 🚀

-A simple GTK-based application selector and launcher daemon.
+A simple GTK-based picker daemon.

 ## Overview

-Gall is a application launcher that provides a clean GTK interface for quickly finding and launching your favorite applications.
+Gall is a picker manager that provides a clean GTK interface for quick actions.
 It runs as a daemon in the background and can be toggled on demand.

 ## Installation